freignat91/mlearning/README.md

     - structure: structure of the networks (number of neurons per layer)
     - distinct decisions: distinct number of decision the network can taken
     - decision rate: the good decisions % of the network (good decisions / total decisions)
+  - selected ant:
+    - id and nest id of the selected ant
+    - distinct decisions and gRate of the selected ant
+    - mode of the ant

 ## command line